 Should You Book With a Tour or Go Independently?

-You can reach Ba Na Hills independently by taxi or Grab from Da Nang city; the journey takes about 40 minutes and costs roughly 200,000 to 300,000 VND each way.
+You can reach Ba Na Hills independently by taxi or Grab from Da Nang city; the journey takes about 40 minutes and costs roughly 300,000 to 400,000 VND each way, or 600,000 to 900,000 VND return.
+Note that ordinary Grab cars are sometimes stopped at checkpoints near the resort, so a private car or tour transfer can be smoother.
 Admission tickets need to be purchased at the gate or in advance online.

 However, most Singapore travellers visiting Ba Na Hills as part of a broader Da Nang trip find that a private guided tour handles the logistics more smoothly.
 A driver handles drop-off and pickup, a guide manages the ticket queuing and can navigate the complex efficiently, and you do not have to coordinate Grab cars from the mountain car park on a day when demand peaks.